 50% of respondents will be given an AGI module assessing a 30-day history of AGI.

 Now I would like to ask you some questions about {your/your child’s} health and medical history.
+If you aren’t sure about an answer, you can say you don’t know and you can refuse to answer any question.
+First, I’ll ask about {your/your child’s} health in general, and then I’ll ask specifically about the last {7/30} days, since [insert day, date].

 {Do you/Does your child} have any long-lasting or chronic illness or condition {an illness that has lasted longer than 1 month} in which diarrhea or vomiting is a major symptom, such as irritable bowel syndrome, ulcerative colitis {Co-lie-tis}, Crohn’s disease, or other stomach or esophagus problem?